Modelling Concurrency with Comtraces and Generalized Comtraces: Maximally Concurrent and Canonical Representations

 \begin{theorem} A step sequence $u$ is maximally concurrent if and only if it is canonical. \end{theorem} \begin{proof} ($\Leftarrow$) Let $u$ be canonical.
 From Lemma \ref{min} it follows the condition (1) of Definition \ref{MC} is satisfied.
 By Theorem \ref{GMC-can}, $u$ is in GMC-form, so the condition (2) of Definition \ref{MC} is satisfied as well.

-($\Rightarrow$) By induction on $\mbox{{\em length}}(u)$.
+($\Rightarrow$) By induction on $\len(u)$.
 It is obviously true for $u=A_1$.
-Suppose it is true for $\mbox{{\em length}}(u)=k$.
+Suppose it is true for $\len(u)=k$.
 Let $u=A_1A_2\ldots A_kA_{k+1}$ be maximally concurrent.
 The step sequence $A_2\ldots A_{k+1}$ is also maximally concurrent and canonical by the induction assumption.
 If $A_1A_2\ldots A_{k+1}$ is not canonical, then $(A_1,A_2)\in \mathbb{FD}$.
-By Lemma \ref{FD}, either there is non-empty $C\subset B$ such that $(A_1\cup C)(A_2\setminus C) \equiv A_1A_2)$, or $A_1\cup A_2\equiv A_1B_2$.
+By Lemma \ref{FD}, either there is non-empty $C\subset B$ such that $(A_1\cup C)(A_2\setminus C) \equiv A_1A_2$, or $A_1\cup A_2\equiv A_1B_2$.
 Hence either $(A_1\cup C)(A_2\setminus C)A_3\ldots A_{k+1}\equiv A_1\ldots A_{k+1}=u$ or $(A\cup A_2)A_3\ldots A_{k+1}\equiv A_1\ldots A_{k+1}=u$.
 The former contradicts the condition (2) of Definition \ref{MC}, the latter one contradicts the condition (1) of Definition \ref{MC}, so $u$ is not maximally concurrent, which means $(A_1,A_2)\notin \mathbb{FD}$, so $u=A_1\ldots A_{k+1}$ is canonical. \END \end{proof}

-Summing up, as far as canonical representation is concerned, comtraces are very regular.
+Summing up, as far as canonical representation is concerned, comtraces behave quite nicely.
 All three forms for g-comtraces, GMC-form, MC-form and g-canonical form, collapse to one comtrace canonical form if $inl=\emptyset$.

-\subsection{Canonical Representations of Traces}
+\subsection{Canonical representations of traces}

 We will show that the canonical representations of traces are conceptually the same as the canonical representations of comtraces.
 The differences are merely ``syntactical'', as traces are sets of sequences, so ``maximal concurrency" cannot be expressed explicitly, while comtraces are sets of step sequences.\\